DrInTech22/DevOps/kubernetes/Secrets/README.md

 # Secrets
 Secret is an external configuration file used to store and manage sensitive information such as passwords, API keys, and certificates.
-They are created as kubernetes objects and store sensitive data in base64 encoded.
+They are created as kubernetes objects and store sensitive data in base64 encoded format unlike ConfigMaps which store data in plain text format.
+These secrets can then be used in your containerized applications.